 As the theatre is viewed from the roadside, there is no entry ticket to the Theatre of Marcellus.

-More on Theatre of Marcellus
+More about Theatre of Marcellus

 Nearby Attractions: Piazza del Campidoglio, Jewish Ghetto, Tiberina Island, Foro Boario, and Fontana delle Tartarughe.